 Please add support for this camera.
 I see that dcraw 9.26 supports it (including color matrix), and I'll help out with base/tone curves and WB presets as soon as the one I just ordered arrives.

-#2 Updated by Ralf Brown over 2 years ago
+#2 Updated by Ralf Brown almost 5 years ago

 - Status changed from Incomplete to Patch attached